University of Minnesota Marching Band: Swinging Gates

-From the previous block formation, the band begins playing The Battle Hymn of the Republic while creating a series of eight parallel lines, or "gates", spread sequentially down the length of the field, facing the student section and the east end of the stadium.
+As a part of the pregame show, the band plays The Battle Hymn of the Republic while creating a series of eight parallel lines, or "gates", spread sequentially down the length of the field, facing the student section and the east end of the stadium.
 As the song is played, the University's ROTC honor guard, led by the color guard and followed by the drum major, marches down the center of the field toward the student section as the band begins to "swing" open each gate by splitting each line of marchers into four pivoting sections.
 As the honor guard proceeds down the field, each of the eight gates closes behind them until the guard and drum major are positioned in front of the student section and the final fanfare of the song is played.
 This drill, known as the "Swinging Gates Formation", has been performed during the band's pregame show since 1961.

 The Pride of Minnesota in the Block M formation.

-Forming of the Block M

-After the Swinging Gates Formation, the band returns to the rectangular block mid-field and begins the "Cascade Sequence", in which the band performs a complex high-tempo marching routine to a series of drum cadences in order to transition into a compressed "Block M" formation.
-The block compresses to "Compressed Midfield Box", also known as "CMB".
-After the compressed block has been created, the band begins to expand the compressed block both vertically and horizontally while playing "Fanfare '78 - Pageant" until completing the "Block M" formation, which serves as the logo of the university and the centerpiece of the pregame show.
-While in the "Block M" formation, the band plays the Minnesota Rouser.
-As the word "Minnesota" is spelled out during the cheer following the song, the band salutes by kneeling and removing their hats, returning to stand as the cheer finishes.

-Rotation and Marching of the Block M

-Following the playing of the Minnesota Rouser, the Block M is rotated ninety degrees counterclockwise to a drum cadence in order to face the student section, while the announcer re-introduces the director, drum major, and twirlers, and introduces the block captain and staff.
-This is the only significant portion of the pregame show where a low-step marching style is used in place of the traditional high-step.
-After the Block M has been rotated, the band resumes the use of high-step and marches downfield toward the student section while playing Our Minnesota.